-Pelvic laparoscopy is a procedure that examines your reproductive organs.
-Your doctor uses an instrument called a laparoscope to perform the procedure.
+During a pelvic laparoscopy, your doctor uses an instrument called a laparoscope to examine your reproductive organs.
 A laparoscope is a long, thin tube with a high-intensity light and high-resolution camera.

 Your doctor pushes the laparoscope through an incision in your abdominal wall.
 The camera relays images that are projected onto a video monitor.
-He or she can then examine your reproductive organs without performing open surgery.
+Your reproductive organs can be examined without performing open surgery.
 Your doctor can also use a pelvic laparoscopy to obtain a biopsy and treat some pelvic conditions.

 Pelvic laparoscopy is called a minimally invasive procedure because only small incisions are made.
-Smaller incisions often allow patients to experience a shorter recovery period, less blood loss, and lower levels of post-surgical pain than in open surgery.
+Minimally invasive procedures often have a shorter recovery period, less blood loss, and lower levels of post-surgical pain than open surgery.

 The procedure also is referred to as: